LIDA-Data-Analytics-Team/laser-activity/README.md

 ### LASER Resources

-First compares Resource Groups and then Resources returned by Azure SDK (azure.mgmt.resource) with those already present in the SQL database.
+First compares Resource Groups and then Resources returned by Azure SDK (azure.mgmt.resource) with those already present in the SQL database, using ResourceID as a unique identifier.
 By treating Resource Groups and Resources as Type 2 Slowly Changing Dimensions we can maintain a history of a VRE.

 ```mermaid